hashgraph/stablecoin-studio/contracts/README.md

 Typescript test files can be foud in the `test` folder:

 - `burnable.ts`: Tests the stable coin burn functionality.
+- `deletable.ts`: Tests the stable coin delete functionality.
+- `freezable.ts`: Tests the stable coin freeze/unfreeze functionality.
+- `HederaERC20.ts`: Tests the HederaERC20 functionality.
 - `pausable.ts`: Tests the stable coin pause functionality.
 - `rescatable.ts`: Tests the stable coin rescue functionality.
+- `roles.ts`: Tests the stable coin roles functionality.
+- `StableCoinFactory.ts`: Tests the Factory functionality.
 - `supplieradmin.ts`: Tests the stable coin cashin functionality.
 - `wipeable.ts`: Tests the stable coin wipe functionality.
-- `HederaERC20.ts`: Tests the remainig HederaERC20 functionality.

 ## Configuration
+### Tests accounts
 You need to configure in the `hardhat.config.ts` file **two Hedera accounts** that will be used for testing.

 These accounts must be existing valid accounts in the **Hedera network** you are using to test the smart contracts, they must also have a **positive balance large enough** to run all the contract deployments, invocations and token creations executed in the tests.